rajeshpleti/SITHARAMA/elysiumanalytics.md

 * Ability to activate and deactivate a particular alert rule
 * Ability to delete a particular alert rule

+How to add a new alert rule?
+The ‘Add New Rule’ link is at the top right corner of the ‘Manage Alert Rules’ page, where you can define a new alert rule step-by-step.
+There are currently two categories of alerts.
+Select either of the two options.

+1. Behavior-Based : Alerts based on the behavior of a user or system.
+These are of three types -

+	* Aggregates - Alerts based on a numerical measure or condition

+	* Time-Series - Alerts based on time range

+	* Profiles - Alerts based on whether a specific set of conditions are met or not

+2. Rule-Based : Alerts based on a pre-defined rule.
+We can define multiple combinations of rules using AND, OR operators corresponding to the sources (Boomi, Azure)

+	* Azure sources - Azure SQL Metrics, Azure Function Metrics sources are currently being tracked

+	* Boomi sources - Atmosphere Execution Log, Atmosphere Process Log are currently being tracked

 ** Behaviour Based **  <span id="behaviouralerts"><span>